ChiaYu-Chiang/firmware-update-checker/README.md

 # firmware-update-checker

 This repository crawler for users to query the updates of each brand's product.
-The update information will be displayed on the web page.
+<br>The update information will be displayed on the web page.

 ## How to install